 - Safflower Oil: 450°F

 - Corn Oil: 450°F

 - Avocado Oil: 500°F

 You may decide to use a different oil for frying and high heat activities than you do for baking or drizzling over pasta.
-For example, you might want to use canola or peanut oil for deep frying, coconut for baking, and extra virgin olive oil for your salads.
+For example, you might want to use avocado oil for deep frying, coconut for baking, and extra virgin olive oil for your salads.

 Choosing the right oils to cook and bake with while on a gluten free diet can be daunting.
 With a little knowledge about how each oil affects your body and Mother Earth as well as a little trial and error, you’ll find your favorites in no time – good luck!